rogierknoester/one-block-army/README.md

 - Clone the project `git clone git@github.com:rogierknoester/one-block-army.git`
 - `cargo build --release`
 - copy the binary to where you'd use it
+- create a config file and point to it with the `--config ./config.toml` option

 ## NixOS